-In 2019, CAM scholars will be meeting in Washington DC for the 69th Annual ICA Conference between May 24thand May 28th 2019.
-Working within the 2019 ICA conference theme Communication Beyond Boundaries, CAM scholars are invited to share their research on the constantly evolving relationship between young people and the media.
+In 2020, CAM scholars will be meeting in Gold Cost, Australia for the 70th Annual ICA Conference between May 21thand May 25th.
+Working within the 2020 ICA conference theme Open Communication, CAM scholars are invited to share their research on the constantly evolving relationship between young people and the media.

 #ICA20 Call For Papers